qulle/angular-14-module-federation/README.md

 $ npm run configure-husky
 ```

 Thats it!
 Everything is now configured.
-When a commit is made `$ git commit -m "My changes"` both linting using ESLint and code formatting using Prettier will be applied to the project.
+When a commit is made `$ git commit -m "My changes"` both code formatting using Prettier and linting using ESLint will be applied to the project.

+### 2.4 The Workflow

+Now thats everything regarding formatting and linting is done.
+Here is a step-by-step checklist.

+1. Write your code
+2. Stage files to be commited `$ git add .`
+3. Commit files `$ git commit -m "My changes"`
+4. Pre-Commit hook runs `prettier-check` and `ng lint`

+If any errors are found, the commit is aborted.
+You now need to fix them manually or via the `$ ng lint --fix` command.
+Also run formatting on the files `$ npm run prettier-write`.

 ## 3. Micro Frontends Module Federation